US Quadball Cup

-The US Quadball Cup, previously known as US Quidditch Cup, is a quadball tournament held in the United States and organized by US Quadball.
-The first US Quidditch Cup was held in 2007, and the tournament features collegiate and club teams from the United States.
-The tournament was formerly known as the IQA World Cup, but that name now refers to the international championship IQA World Cup.
+The US Quadball Cup, previously known as US Quidditch Cup and IQA World Cup, is a quadball tournament held in the United States and organized by US Quadball.
+The first US Quadball Cup was held in 2007 with only two teams participating, and now features around 60 collegiate and club teams from around the United States.

 History

 The first intercollegiate Quidditch World Cup was held in 2007 at Middlebury College in Vermont, between Middlebury and Vassar College from Poughkeepsie, New York.
 Since then, the US Quadball Cup has been held in various places in the continental United States.
-On average, there are 70 or so teams present that proceed to pool play, where teams are grouped and the top teams from the group advance to bracket play.
+On average, there are 60 or so teams present that proceed to pool play, where teams are grouped and the top teams from the group advance to bracket play.

-The 2014 edition was the last one called "IQA World Cup".
+The 2014 edition was the last event to be called "IQA World Cup".
 Thereafter, the International Quidditch Association became an international sports federation and the organization of the Cup was handed over to US Quadball.
 Since 2016, the Cup was renamed to "US Quidditch Cup" and the name "IQA World Cup" now refers to an international competition featuring national teams.

-Beginning with the 2017-2018 season, there will be separate regional and national championships for club and collegiate teams.
+Beginning with the 2017-2018 season, there was a split between college and club level play, resulting in separate regional and national championships for club and collegiate teams.

 The tournament was not held in 2020 or 2021 due to the COVID-19 pandemic.
-When the tournament resumed in 2022, it was branded as "US Quidditch Cup 2022" rather than "US Quidditch Cup 13."
+When the tournament resumed in 2022, it was rebranded as "US Quidditch Cup 2022" rather than "US Quidditch Cup 13."